 This new study examines the breakage rates of packaging in reusable and disposable systems under current logistics conditions.
 The aim is to determine the actual risk of product loss during transport.

-Life Cycle Assessment Study
+Life Cycle Analysis Study

 This comprehensive life cycle assessment compares single-use and reusable packaging systems across various European countries.
 Although the study dates back to 2009, it still provides valuable baseline data and reference points for comparison.